dellsystem/dellsystem.github.io/tech.md

 title: "Critical perspectives on technology: resources"
 ---

-*Last updated: April 27, 2018.*
+*Last updated: May 7, 2018.*

 A wide-ranging list of resources for those interested in a more critical understanding of the technology industry, grounded in a recognition of its economic, social and political context.

-This was initially compiled as a companion to the March 2018 issue of [Notes From Below](https://notesfrombelow.org), called [Technology and The Worker](/issue/tech), for which I was co-curator.
-That issue contains some excellent pieces at the intersection of technology and class composition, and I would highly recommend taking a look.
+This was initially compiled as a companion to the March 2018 issue of [Notes From Below](https://notesfrombelow.org), called [Technology and The Worker](https://notesfrombelow.org/issue/technology-and-the-worker), which I co-curated.
+That issue contains some excellent pieces at the intersection of technology and class composition, most of which aren't listed here, and I would highly recommend taking a look.

-There's a lot here, with resources in a variety of formats (books, articles, podcasts, communities, individuals), and wI suggest you bookmark this page and use it as a reference if you're interested in this topic.
+There's a lot here, with resources in a variety of formats (books, articles, podcasts, communities, individuals), and I suggest you bookmark this page and use it as a reference if you're interested in this topic.
 If you think something should be added to this list, [get in touch](/about).

 ***